lamastex/TDAOnABrainNetwork/README.md

 This is the repository containing the work done by Kieran Barber for his Masters Thesis at The Department of Mathematics, Uppsala University, Uppsala, Sweden, under the supervision of Raazesh Sainudiin.

-The work resulted from discussions with several researchers, including, Svante Janson, Wojciech Chachólski, Martina Scolamiero, ....
+The work resulted from discussions with several researchers, including, Kathryn Hess, Svante Janson, Wojciech Chachólski, Martina Scolamiero, and Michael Reimann.

 # Requirements